Determined and Relentless Representation

 A head-on crash typically occurs when a driver acted negligently, recklessly, or carelessly.
 This can happen in the following ways:

-Common Injuries Sustained After a Fayetteville Head-On Accident
+What Are Common Injuries from a Head-On Collision?

 Common injuries in a Fayetteville head-on collision include, but are not limited to: